-- Around 22,000 Americans are diagnosed with ovarian cancer yearly
+- Around 22,000 Americans receive a diagnosis of ovarian cancer yearly.

-In the early stages of ovarian cancer, there are often no symptoms.
+In the early stages, there may be few or no symptoms.

-Patients often attribute their symptoms to other conditions, such as premenstrual syndrome, irritable bowel syndrome, or a temporary bladder problem.
+Symptoms may resemble those of other conditions, such as premenstrual syndrome (PMS), irritable bowel syndrome (IBS), or a temporary bladder problem.

 The main difference between ovarian cancer and other possible disorders is the persistence and gradual worsening of symptoms.

-- Pain on the lower side of the body
+- pain in the pelvis, the lower abdomen, or the lower part of the body

-If an individual experiences bloating, pressure, or pain in the abdomen or pelvis that persists for more than a few weeks they should see a doctor immediately
+If an individual experiences bloating, pressure, or pain in the abdomen or pelvis that lasts for more than a few weeks they should see a doctor immediately

-Women with close relatives who have had ovarian cancer, or breast cancer, have a higher risk of developing ovarian cancer compared to other women.
+Women with close relatives who have had ovarian or breast cancer have a higher risk of developing ovarian cancer, compared with other women.

 Genetic screening can determine whether somebody carries certain genes that are associated with an increased risk.